Monday, March 31, 2014

 Changes

-I'm wondering now if that's why every so often I need change.
+Is that why need to change every so often?
 I crave it.
 Even if it's something as simple as painting a wall.
 Moving a chair.
 Buying a lampshade.
-I need the change.
-For self- preservation.
+I need the change for self- preservation.
 Yes, I think that's it.
-For my mental well-being, every once in awhile, I need a little change in my life--maybe to remember that I am alive and that change is OK, good even.
-Change is good and fun and stretching and life.
+For my mental well-being, every once in a while I need a little change in my life — maybe to remember that I am alive and that change is OK, good even.
+Change is good, fun, stretching, and life.

 Yes, this little change over the weekend has made me feel good.
 I needed something.
-And this fit the bill--as they say.
+And this fit the bill — as they say.
 This made all the difference in the world to my mental state.
-It was fun and challenging (you've never had to paint a room with a paint hater, have you?) and exciting.
+It was fun, challenging (you've never had to paint a room with a paint hater, have you?), and exciting.
 It made me happy.

-I think I'll sit in there now and read awhile.
+I think I'll sit in there now and read for a while.
 It's so pretty and different and changed...and it didn't hurt a bit.

 No comments: